 Life in America gave them a platform for raising their voices to advocate for a return to land ownership by the Irish themselves, and leaders in their communities sought to harness their voices and money to help those who sought to directly affect change in Ireland.
 Catholic parishes and communities such as the neighborhoods just above B & O Railroad's Mount Clare Station were among the most active social centers working towards that end.

 Rev. Edward McColgan, founding pastor of St. Peter the Apostle Church, motivated his parishioners and local community towards support of Irish independence.
 He eventually became Vicar General of the archdiocese, and represented Cardinal Gibbons at a large meeting of Irish expatriates held at Baltimore's Academy of Music.
-Charles Stewart Parnell (Pictured Right), a Protestant leader of the Irish independence movement, spoke to the group on February 13, 1880 about the land tenure system in Ireland, and the suffering being experienced there.
+Charles Stewart Parnell (Pictured Above), a Protestant leader of the Irish independence movement, spoke to the group on February 13, 1880 about the land tenure system in Ireland, and the suffering being experienced there.
 Attendees included Mayor Ferdinand Latrobe and a long list of politicians and clergy.

 The Irish were "joiners" for sure, and organizations such as unions, Democratic political organizations, church-affiliated organizations such as Knights of Columbus, Holy Name Society and temperance organizations like the Society of the Sacred Thirst flourished towards the end of the 19th century.